 (b) if the Council makes a request under paragraph 5.1.2 of this Schedule, the additional documentary evidence,

-the Council shall inspect the Land and thereafter provide written confirmation to the Owner within 10 Working Days of the inspection date as to whether or not the Council considers that Substantial Implementation has been achieved and whether it was achieved on or before the Substantial Implementation Target Date.
+the Council shall inspect the Land and thereafter provide written confirmation (with its reasonable justification) to the Owner within 10 Working Days of the inspection date as to whether or not the Council considers that Substantial Implementation has been achieved and whether it was achieved on or before the Substantial Implementation Target Date.

 If the Council notifies the Owner that the Council considers that Substantial Implementation has not been achieved then paragraphs 5.1.1 to 5.1.4 shall continue to apply mutatis mutandis until the Council has notified the Owner pursuant to paragraph 5.1.4 of this Schedule that Substantial Implementation has been achieved.

+Any dispute between the Council and the Owner concerning whether or not Substantial Implementation has occurred may be referred to an Expert in accordance with the dispute resolution procedure in Clause 10 of this Deed.

 The Owner shall not Occupy the Development or any part thereof until: